yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 ## Lesson 5.
 Underfitting and Overfitting
 ### Overfitting and Underfitting
-- **Overfitting**: A phenomenon where the model fits very accurately to the training dataset but fails to make proper predictions on the validation dataset or other new data.
+- **Overfitting**: A phenomenon where the model fits very accurately to the training dataset but fails to make proper predictions on the validation dataset or other new data
-- **Underfitting**: A phenomenon where the model fails to find important features and patterns in the given data, resulting in poor predictions even on the training dataset.
+- **Underfitting**: A phenomenon where the model fails to find important features and patterns in the given data, resulting in poor predictions even on the training dataset

 In the image below, the green line represents an overfitted model, while the black line represents a desirable model.
 ![Overfitting](https://upload.wikimedia.org/wikipedia/commons/1/19/Overfitting.svg)